jidongbsu/cs333/labs/tls/README.md

 forensics.pcapng  key.zip  user
 ```

 The above unzip command will generate a file called server_key.pem, in the directory of user/ftp/files/private/.
 This is a private key.
 We can use cat command to view the content of this file.
-For example,
+For example:

 ```console
 # cat server_key.pem